New to online teaching? The pros and cons of e-learning can be a little unclear at first.

-AhaSlides is a free tool that allows students to respond to your questions, vote in your polls, and play your quizzes live from their phones.
+AhaSlides is a free tool that allows students to respond to your questions, vote in your polls, and play your quizzes and games live from their phones.
 All you need to do is create the presentation, share the room code with your students and progress through it together.

 AhaSlides also works for asynchronous learning.
 You can create your material, add your polls and questions, then let your students complete the course at a time that suits them.

 ⭐ Want to give it a go?
 Sign up to AhaSlides for free by clicking on the button below!